aws/aws-cli/awscli/topics/config-vars.rst

 * json
 * table
 * text
+* yaml
+* yaml-stream
+* off

+The ``off`` value suppresses all stdout output while preserving stderr for errors and warnings.

+``cli_error_format`` controls how AWS service errors are displayed.
+The valid values of the ``cli_error_format`` configuration variable are:

+* STANDARD - AWS service errors containing modeled fields beyond Code and Message are written to stderr in the configured output format.
+This is the default behavior.
+* LEGACY - AWS service errors are written to stderr as unstructured text, displaying only the error code and message.

 ``cli_timestamp_format`` controls the format of timestamps displayed by the AWS CLI.
 The valid values of the ``cli_timestamp_format`` configuration variable are: